U.S. airlines to dash for cash grants, not loans, even with potential government stake

 Industry trade group Airlines for America on Thursday said it hoped “the federal government will expeditiously release these funds with as few restrictions as possible.”

-Aside from the grants, airlines without other available financing options can also apply for $25 billion in loans under the rescue package.
+Aside from the grants, airlines without other available financing options can also apply for $25 billion in loans and loan guarantees under the rescue package.

 Some major airlines, which continued to tap debt markets this week while lobbying Washington for aid, have told U.S. officials they may skip the government loans entirely, people said.

-The 5-year loans carry more onerous terms than the grants, and private financing, and could burden balance sheets just as companies are trying to recover from the crisis.
+The 5-year government loans carry more onerous terms than the grants or loans from private banks would, and could burden balance sheets just as companies are trying to recover from the crisis.

+“However, if demand trends don’t improve during the second half of 2020, we would not be surprised if some of the carriers began to express an interest in the loan program,” Deutsche Bank analyst Michael Linenburg said in a note.

-Also, companies would have to restrict executive compensation and suspend dividend payments until 12 months after loan re-payment.
+If they do, companies would have to restrict executive compensation and suspend dividend payments until 12 months after loan re-payment.

-Reporting by Tracy Rucinski and David Shepardson; Editing by Alistair Bell
+Reporting by Tracy Rucinski and David Shepardson; Editing by Alistair Bell and Sonya Hepinstall